 - Las Sireanas – Cool beach bar for a marg or a beer on the more chill area of the beach

-- Sayulita Public House – Grab a beer and the bar seating on the second floor for optimum people watching
+- Sayulita Public House – Grab a beer at the bar and sit on the second floor for some optimum people-watching

 Obviously, I couldn’t leave you hanging without mentioning the best thing to do in Sayulita: The beach!
 Sayulita has four main beaches that are within walking distance from town.